Using Motivational Interviewing to Enhance your Practice

 Theodore M. Godlaski, M.Div., CADC is a retired Associate Professor of Psychiatry and Social Work at the University of Kentucky.
 He spent 23 years doing treatment, program administration, and clinical supervision before coming to the University of Kentucky School of Medicine, Center on Drug and Alcohol Research in 1993.
 In August of 2002 he moved from the Center on Drug and Alcohol Research to the College of Social Work in order to devote more time to teaching.
 He retired from the College of Social Work in 2019.
 He is former Chairperson of the National Ethics Committee for the National Association of Alcohol and Drug Counselors and worked on the revision of their code of ethics.
 He also served as a member of the Kentucky Certification Board of Chemical Dependency Counselors and a member of its Complaint Committee.
 He was also a senior area editor for the journal Substance Use and Misuse (formerly International Journal on the Addictions).
 He has been involved in treatment outcome and treatment effectiveness research as well as research to develop a treatment approach specifically for rural substance abusers.

-The University of Kentucky College of Social Work, ACE Approval #1377, is approved to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
-Organizations, not individual courses, are approved as ACE providers.
-State and provincial regulatory boards have the final authority to determine whether an individual course may be accepted for continuing education credit.
-The UK College of Social Work maintains responsibility for this course.
-ACE provider approval period 9/29/2019 – 9/29/2022.
-Social workers completing this course receive one continuing education credit.
+The University of Kentucky College of Social Work, provider number 1377, is approved as an ACE provider to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
+Regulatory boards are the final authority on courses accepted for continuing education credit.
+ACE provider approval period: 9/29/2022-9/29/2025.
+Social workers completing this course receive 1.25 clinical continuing education credits.

-This course is also approved for 1.0 continuing education hour by the Kentucky Board of Social Work, the Kentucky Board of Examiners of Psychology, the Kentucky Board of Licensed Professional Counselors, the Ohio Counselor, Social Worker, and Marriage and Family Therapist Board, and the Indiana Behavioral Health and Human Services Licensing Board.
+This course is also approved for continuing education by the Kentucky Board of Social Work (KBSW110164), the Kentucky Psychology Board and the Kentucky CADC Board.
+Approved for social work credit by the Ohio Counselor, Social Worker and Marriage and Family Therapist Board (Provider # RSX030601) and by the Indiana Behavioral Health and Human Services Licensing Board.